 The Mortgagee Compliance Manager (MCM) performs a variety of pre- and post- property conveyance services to ensure that HUD's interests are protected.
 These services include: reviewing property inspections to ensure the property is in conveyance condition; resolving conveyance exceptions; providing guidance to Mortgagees related to pre-conveyance and post-conveyance responsibilities; and leveraging HUD's software and information systems to execute and complete the tasks within this contract.

 Field Service Managers (FSM) are companies that provide property preservation and protection services consisting of, but not limited to, inspecting the property, securing the property, performing cosmetic enhancements/repairs, and providing on-going maintenance.
 Properties acquired by HUD are assigned to FSMs.
 There is one contractor per geographic area for each HOC.

 Asset Manager (AM)

-The AMs are responsible for the marketing and sale of REO property.
+The Asset Managers (AM) are responsible for the marketing and sale of REO property.
 There will be one AM contractor to market HUD-owned properties within the selected contract area.
 FHA property listings and property agent contact information are available at HUD's REO listing site, HUD Home Store.